JohnnyCurran/ParkMeAtTommys/README.md

 All of this culminates in an iOS shortcut which makes the GET request for me.
 Now, when I arrive at my friends apartment, I simply say "Hey Siri, Park Me At Tommy's"  and I receive my parking pass.

-An added benefit of this system is that since the permits are delivered to my phone via text, I have a (semi) permanenet record of my valid parking pass.
+An added benefit of this system is that since the permits are delivered to my phone via text, I have a (semi) permanent record of my valid parking pass.
 In the event I am towed, I have the permit number and time that my parking was valid.
 This would be made much more difficult if, without a screenshot or other record, I navigated away from the successful parking confirmation message on my phone.

 <br>
 <br>